Spatially modulated, orbital selective ferromagnetism in La$_5$Co$_2$Ge$_3$: Introduction

-Our results confirm that the high pressure, partially gapped magnetic phase in \lcg\ as suggested in Ref. \onlinecite{Canfield2021} is indeed characterized with a large AFM component.
-However, the origin of a spatial modulation according to our calculations is attributed to the $d$-orbital selectivity, stemming from a presence of crystallographically inequivalent cobalt atoms, Co1 and Co2 (see Fig. \ref{Structure}), rather than to purely electronic-like mechanism as in QCP avoidance \cite{Chubukov2004,Conduit2009,Karahasanovic2012} or correlated-uncorrelated orbitals mixing \cite{Wysokinski2019} scenarios.
-We have found that ferromagnetism in \lcg\ due to two different crystal fields on cobalt sites predominantly derives from $d_{xz}$ orbital of Co1 atoms whereas from $d_{xy}$ orbital of Co2 atoms.
-In consequence, these two types of atoms develop different net magnetic moments, that due to alternation of Co1 and Co2 atoms gives rise to AFM component along $c$-axis.
-The amplitude of a spatial modulation, at ambient pressure rather small, substantially grows with unit cell contraction, until Co2 atoms becomes nonmagnetic.
-Analysis of a toy-model capturing the essential character of the found ferromagnetic order with AFM component shows consistency with the resistance measurements for \lcg\ in the high-pressure {\it new state} \cite{Canfield2021}.
-Although, our results indicate rather minor role played by quantum fluctuation in the interpretation of recent observations in \lcg, we note that the ferromagnetic quantum criticality avoidance can take place at pressure larger than up-to-date measured 5GPa.
+Our results confirm that the high pressure phase in \lcg\ as suggested in Ref. \onlinecite{Canfield2021} is indeed characterized with a spatial modulation of magnetic moments.
+However, the origin of a spatial modulation according to our calculations is structural and attributed to the $d$-orbital selectivity stemming from a presence of crystallographically inequivalent cobalt atoms, Co1 and Co2 (see Fig. \ref{Structure}), rather than to purely electronic-like mechanism as in QCP avoidance \cite{Chubukov2004,Conduit2009,Karahasanovic2012} or correlated-uncorrelated orbitals mixing \cite{Wysokinski2019} scenarios.
+We have found that ferromagnetism in \lcg, due to different crystal fields on cobalt sites, predominantly derives from $d_{xz}$ orbital of Co1 atoms whereas from $d_{xy}$ orbital of Co2 atoms.
+In consequence, these two types of atoms develop a difference between net magnetic moments, what gives rise to the spatial modulation of a magnetization along $c$-axis; situation, which is formally equivalent to a presence of an antiferromagnetic component.
+The modulation amplitude, at ambient pressure rather small, substantially grows with an unit cell contraction, until Co2 atoms becomes nonmagnetic.
+We demonstrate, with a help of a toy-model capturing found orbital selective ferromagnetic order, that large amplitude of a spatial modulation is consistent with the recent observation of the resistivity anomaly in \lcg\ indicating presence of a high-pressure {\it new state} \cite{Canfield2021}.
+Although, our results indicate that quantum fluctuations do not play a leading role in the interpretation of recent observations in \lcg, we note that the ferromagnetic quantum criticality avoidance can take place at pressure larger than up-to-date measured 5GPa.